 The Republic of South Sudan’s Peace Commission and the African Centre for the Constructive Resolution of Disputes (ACCORD) have signed a Memorandum of Understanding (MoU) for partnership in peace building in South Sudan.
 Peace Commission chairperson, Chuol Rambang and ACCORD chairperson Vasu Gounden, sign MoU in the presence of VP Riek Machar in Juba on 28 Nov.
 2012 (ST)

-ACCORD is a renowned South African-based civil society organization working throughout Africa in conflict management, analysis and prevention.
+ACCORD is a renowned South African-based civil society organisation working throughout Africa in conflict management, analysis and prevention.
 It intervenes in conflicts through mediation, negotiation, training, research and conflict analysis.
-Established in 1992, ACCORD's primary aim is to influence political developments by bringing conflict resolution, dialogue and institutional development to the forefront as an alternative to armed violence and protracted conflict.
+Established in 1992, ACCORD’s primary aim is to influence political developments by bringing conflict resolution, dialogue and institutional development to the forefront as an alternative to armed violence and protracted conflict.
 In addition, ACCORD offers a range of training courses in conflict management theory and practice, and in mediation and negotiation.
-The organization regularly provides customized in-house training for a range of clients in the business, government and civil-society sectors.
-The organization has carried out similar peace building initiatives across the African continent.
+The organisation regularly provides customised in-house training for a range of clients in the business, government and civil-society sectors.
+The organisation has carried out similar peace building initiatives across the African continent.

 From the Sudan Tribune on 29 November 2012.